mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-## Scalability and Performance
+## Scalability and Performance: The Growth Reality

-As your HIPAA-compliant system grows, performance considerations become critical:
+As your HIPAA-compliant system grows, performance considerations become critical.
+Encrypted data is slower to query, takes up more space, and requires more careful indexing.

+This is where you need to think about indexing strategies, sharding, and all the other stuff that makes MongoDB scale.
+The key insight is that encrypted indexes are different from regular indexes, and you need to plan for that.

-### Indexing Strategy for Encrypted Data
+### Indexing Strategy for Encrypted Data: The Performance Reality

+You need to create indexes for your encrypted data, but encrypted indexes are slower and take up more space than regular indexes.
+You need to be strategic about which fields you index and how you structure your queries.

+The key insight here is that you should only index fields that you actually query on.
+Don't just index everything because you can - index what you need, and make sure your queries use those indexes.

 ```php
 <?php